gs1/GS1_DigitalLink_Resolver_CE/data_gs1_org/README.md

 ## Using the data entry screens
 When you executed the SQL script, some test data was included for you to play with and get a sense of how everything works.
+So, first open a web browser and head to <pre>http://localhost:8080/ui/</pre> so you are ready to login with one of the accounts below.

 There are four test accounts, belonging to the fictional territory of GS1 Westeros, with two associated members: the Iron Islands and Castle Black in the North.
 * Note that we have no connection with <i>Games Of Thrones</i>, our choice of this data was to make getting to know the resolver a little more approachable!
 <table>